 An ailing tropical turtle that washed up on Ninety Mile Beach this week has died despite the efforts of experts at Kelly Tarlton's aquarium.

 The green turtle was found at Waipapakauri Ramp, about 15km north of Ahipara, on Monday.
-It weighed 8kg and was thought to be about 5 years old.
+It weighed in at 8kg and was thought to be about 5 years old.

 It was flown to Kelly Tarlton's in Auckland, badly dehydrated and low in calcium.
 Aquarium staff dubbed it "Trev" and put it on a delicate heating and medical treatment plan, which included fluids, calcium shots and antibiotics.